Digital literacy is a combination of technical and cognitive abilities to create, evaluate, and share information.

 Description | Digital literacy is a combination of technical and cognitive abilities to create, evaluate, and share information. |

 Digital literacy is an individual's ability to find, evaluate, and communicate information using typing or digital media platforms.
-It is a combination of both technical and cognitive abilities in using information and communication technologies to create, evaluate, and share information.
+Digital literacy combines both technical and cognitive abilities; it consists of using information and communication technologies to create, evaluate, and share information.

 Digital literacy is important because it allows individuals to effectively participate in the digital world, which has become a vital aspect of modern life.
 It is essential for accessing education, employment, healthcare, and government services.
 It also enables individuals to communicate and collaborate with others, access information, and participate in civic and social activities.